Alcohol Sales Training - Bangor Public Health Skip to Content

 Alcohol Sales Training

-Bangor Public Health and Community Services is pleased to offer a Responsible Beverage Service (RBS) alcohol server/seller training free of charge in Penobscot County.
-These classes are funded by grants from the US Substance Abuse and Mental Health Administration and the University of New England.
+Bangor Public Health and Community Services offers Responsible Beverage Service (RBS) alcohol server/seller training free of charge in Penobscot and Piscataquis counties.

 Classes are free, but registration is required.